 - Defensive driving course discounts

-- Good credit rating discounts: If your credit has improved since you first got your insurance, see if you can get a better discount.
-If your credit is not as strong, consider shopping with insurers who do not use credit scoring as heavily in their ratings.
+- Good credit rating discounts: If your credit has improved since you first got your insurance, see whether you can get a better discount.
+If your credit is not as strong, consider shopping with insurers that do not use credit scoring as heavily in their ratings.

 Enroll In Usage-Based Insurance

-There are insurance companies that offer better rates when you enroll in a usage-based insurance program.
-Usage-based insurance programs typically use an app or device to monitor different factors of your driving habits, such as how much you drive.
+There are insurers that offer better rates when you enroll in a usage-based insurance program.
+These programs often use an app or device to monitor different factors of your driving habits, such as how much you drive.
 This information is used to adjust your rates based on your actual driving.

-For example, State Farm offers a Drive Safe & Save Program offers up to 30% off, while Travelers has the IntelliDrive program that gives you a discount of up to 20%.
+For instance, State Farm offers a Drive Safe & Save Program that offers up to 30% off.
+Travelers has the IntelliDrive program, which gives you a discount of up to 20%.

 Reduce or Cut Optional Coverage

-When you purchase car insurance there are many optional coverages.
-We researched quotes with several insurers and noticed that there were often multiple options for “full coverage” and a large selection of liability limit options beyond the minimum required by law.
+When you buy car insurance, there are many optional coverages.
+We researched quotes with several insurers and noticed that there were often multiple options for “full coverage.”
+Also, there were often many liability limit options beyond the minimum required by law.
 It may be wise to review optional coverages such as the following:

-- Collision coverage and comprehensive coverage: Optional coverage that covers physical damage to your car in a variety of circumstances.
-For example, when your car is damaged in an accident, vandalized, or even stolen.
+- Collision coverage and comprehensive coverage: Optional coverage that covers damage to your car under a variety of circumstances.
+For instance, when your car is damaged in an accident, vandalized, or even stolen.

 - Coverage upgrades: Insurance companies offer options to upgrade the basics to include perks, such as diminishing deductibles or even cash back.
 Review how much you are paying for these upgrades (if you have them).

-- Roadside coverage, transportation expenses, or rental reimbursement coverage: If your car is parked most of the time and you’re staying local, you may want to weigh the cost of this coverage vs. your current rate.
+- Roadside coverage, transportation expenses, or rental reimbursement coverage: If your car is parked most of the time, and you’re staying local, you may want to weigh the cost of this coverage versus your current rate.